More Than Surviving: Creative Tools to

 Build Strength During Intense Trauma Work

-A Fresh Take on Creative Trauma Informed Work with Tweens, Teens & Adults
+A Fresh Take on Creative Trauma Informed Work with Older Children, Teens & Adults

 Therapists often find themselves sitting in the heaviness of trauma; managing memories, reducing symptoms, and helping clients survive.
-It's hard work!
+It is hard work.

 ☀️ Foster emotional regulation